-We are proud to note that our pupils regularly outperform girls of the same ability in other schools in both GCSE and A-level examinations.
+We are proud to note that our pupils consistently outperform those of the same ability in other schools in both GCSE and A-level examinations.
 This success is a result of the strong and supportive relationships which are fostered between pupils and staff, coupled with high expectations which form such an important part of the Glenlola Collegiate ethos.